 So, a reasonable predictor of visibility of the beam's path tracing through clean air, is output power times the scotopic function, divided by wavelength to the 4th power.

-Following is a table of scotopic function divided by wavelength to the 4th power, normalized to have maximum value of 1, for some common laser wavelengths (6.324E10 times scotopic function divided by wavelength^4):
+Following is a table of scotopic function divided by wavelength to the 4th power, normalized to have maximum value of 1, for some common laser wavelengths (6.324E10 times scotopic function divided by wavelength^4), along with an alternative.

 Visibility of beam path through air for red lasers can easily be a a few times what the above chart indicates, but is still low.